psychbruce/ChineseNames/README.md

 ## Description
 ### Data Source
-This Chinese name database was provided by *Beijing Meiming Science and Technology Company* and originally obtained from the National Citizen Identity Information Center (NCIIC) of China.
+This Chinese name database was provided by *Beijing Meiming Science and Technology Company* and originally obtained from the National Citizen Identity Information Center (NCIIC) of China in 2008.

 It consists of nationwide statistics for almost all surnames and given-name characters and covers **1.2 billion Han Chinese population** (96.8% of the Han Chinese population born from 1930 to 2008 and still alive in 2008, i.e., the *living household-registered population*).
 To our knowledge, this is the most comprehensive and accurate Chinese name database up to now.